 For nearly half a century, Hesston College has offered unique, immersive cross-cultural experiences.
 From programs in Europe and Asia, to Central and South America, to multicultural cities in the U.S., generations of students have gained academic credit and life-altering new perspectives as part of the Hesston Experience.

-- China (2018): Hesston College graduate Mackenzie Miller (‘18) pursues her passion for Chinese language and culture by embarking on the first HC-sponsored gap year at Nanjing Normal University in Nanjing, China.
+- China (2018): Hesston College graduate Mackenzie Miller (’18) pursued her passion for Chinese language and culture by embarking on the first HC-sponsored gap year at Nanjing Normal University in Nanjing, China.

-- European Chorale (1980-present): The three choral programs on campus combine to perform in churches and cathedrals across Europe every two years, thanks in part to families in small towns like Alkmaar and Jaure in the Netherlands and Neuwied in Germany, who have hosted Hesston students in their homes for decades.
-The next European Chorale tour will take place May-June 2020.
+- International Choir Tour: Europe (1980-present): The three choral programs on campus combine to perform in churches and cathedrals across Europe every two years, thanks in part to families in small towns like Alkmaar and Jaure in the Netherlands and Neuwied in Germany, who have hosted Hesston students in their homes for decades.

 - Japan: ESL Professors Andre Swartley and Heidi Hochstetler lead a group of students and community members on the first biennial study term in southern Japan.
 Highlights include visiting the immaculate palace grounds of a feudal lord near one of the world’s most active volcanoes, and hearing the live testimony of an atomic bomb survivor in Hiroshima.